Boulevard of Broken Dreams (TV series): Niki Taylor lawsuit

 On January 29, 2007, Niki Taylor filed a federal lawsuit charging E!
 Entertainment with slander and emotional distress for her profile on Boulevard of Broken Dreams.
-She alleges the producers promised to promote her successes but instead misrepresented her as a failure.
+She alleged the producers promised to promote her successes but instead misrepresented her as a failure.
 "The first episode," the Complaint stated, "... is a false portrayal of Ms. Taylor as being continually plagued by ill fortune and tragedy."
 The lawsuit indicates the documentary alarmed a cosmetics company with which she was negotiating to start a cosmetics line.